Moggi/nero/README.md

-# sdl-playground
+# Nero
-Some tests made to learn SDL + OpenGL
+A micro SDL framework for 3D animation

 Everything from December 2014

 ## Dependences